t18d/HuangSupplement/README.md

       </li>
       <li><strong>Quotation</strong>
         <ul>
-          <li>To make full-text search possible, the <strong>ideographs</strong> used are those contained in the character set of the system font on modern computers that are closest to a diplomatic transcription of the source.</li>
+          <li>To make full-text search possible, the <a href="https://t18d.github.io/HuangSupplement/dictionary/#ideograph"><strong>ideographs</strong></a> used are those contained in the character set of the system font on modern computers that are closest to a diplomatic transcription of the source.</li>
           <li>The <strong>typography</strong> of the source is reproduced to the extent that the resources of HTML allow.</li>
           <li>A <strong>solidus</strong> ('/') is used when:
             <ul>